What Are The Costs I Will Typically Have When Buying A Property?

 What Fees And/or Commission Will You Pay Your Buyer's Agent

-While Exclusive Buyer Agency Agreements are NOT commonplace.
-Your Agent would tell you, at the time of any offer, if the BAC is lower than then any Buyers Agent Agreement stipulates.
+Most Top Performing Buyer's Agents, like Mitch, will tell you at the time of any offer, if the BAC is lower than then any Buyers Agent Agreement stipulates.
 This way you know what amount if any you will be responsible for as part of your closing costs BEFORE you write an offer on the property.

 Many Brokerages charge a Transaction or Commission related to Document Management for the purchase.
 This fee ranges from $75.00 to $200.
 With Mitch, there is no transaction fee.